adriandotb/mood-log/README.md

 - Add the 2 env vars
 - Deploy

+## How Email/Password Auth Works Now
+The app provides a compact sign in / sign up toggle (same panel).
+Choose Sign Up to create an account with email + password.
+After creation you are immediately signed in (no email verification flow required unless you enable it in Supabase settings).
+Switch to Sign In to log into an existing account.
+Use Sign Out to end the session.

+Supabase Setup:
+- In the Supabase Dashboard > Authentication > Providers: Ensure Email/Password is enabled.
+- (Optional) Turn OFF "Confirm email" for faster onboarding (or leave it on if you want verification emails).
+- (Optional) Enable rate limits / password rules as desired.

+RLS still applies: rows are inserted with `user_id` only when authenticated.
+History queries filter by the current user's id.

+Security Tips:
+- Never commit service_role keys.
+Only the anon key is in the frontend.
+- If enabling email confirmation, handle the "user must confirm" error in the panel (currently it will just display the error text).

+History Page:
+- Visit /history (link in the top-right) to view last 60 entries (date + average mood/energy/anxiety) plus mini sparkline trends.

 ## Customization
 - Edit colors in `tailwind.config.ts` or extend CSS variables in `app/globals.css`.